Skip to main content

 • Occur alongside other mental health symptoms

-…it’s important to seek professional help.
+It’s important to seek professional help.
 Early diagnosis and treatment can prevent the disorder from worsening and improve long-term outcomes.

 For support and mental health resources, consider visiting professional organizations or licensed clinics dedicated to psychological care.